FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file 481.md should be included in the list of links.
 Therefore, my implementation is incorrect as it wasn't included in the list of links, according to the image above displaying the difference in results.
 Joe's implementation is correct as the contents were rendered as a link.
 This is specifically seen in:

 ```
-> []
 850c850
-< [/uri "title"]
+> [/uri "title"]
+---
+< []
 ```

-The above output describes how my implemenation did not include the link within the list as it is above `850c850`.
-The output also describes how Joe's implementation did include the link within the list as seen below `850c850`.
+The above output describes how my implemenation did include the link within the list as it is above `---`.
+The output also describes how Joe's implementation did include the link within the list as seen below `---`.

 ---